tomeryeh/demo/cabble/docs/tutorial.md

 ### Hey ! but what about this `assocRoomToUser` var ?

-Yes this pesky variable is present from both publish process and subscribe process, but has nothing to do with pub-sub position, and all with user management who come next.
+Yes this pesky variable is present from both publish process and subscribe process, but has NOTHING to do with pub-sub position, and all with user management who come next.

 ## Users management

-The User management refer to listen to user changing type or disconnection (i.e unscribe to the collection).
+The User management refer to listen to user changing type (from taxi to customer as an exemple) or disconnection (i.e unscribe to the collection).

 ### Publish an user change